modular/modular/LLCL/docs/WorkQueueNonblocking.md

    functionality, or hybrids (M:N, fibers, etc).
 Regardless of the implementation approach, it is inefficient to lose processor caches and other state on each switch, and leads to poor latency stability.
-2) You end up with weird edge cases where they run out of resources, e.g. crashing the system because you can't allocate enough thread stacks, or deadlock your app due to [other limitations](https://stackoverflow.com/questions/15150308/workaround-on-the-threads-limit-in-grand-central-dispatch).
+2) You end up with weird edge cases where they run out of resources, for example crashing the system because you can't allocate enough thread stacks, or deadlock your app due to [other limitations](https://stackoverflow.com/questions/15150308/workaround-on-the-threads-limit-in-grand-central-dispatch).
 3) The complexity of these systems escalate quickly because there is no